 How easy is it to manage such a large estate?

 It’s a challenge made more difficult by the impact the First World War had on the availability of wood.
 To give a supply of quick growing timber, conifers were planted over large areas of the 50 hectare parkland.
 Unfortunately, they took over parts of the landscape, blocking natural light from the forest floor and impacting on some of our traditional species such as Oak, Ash and Hazel.

 What was the solution?

 A few years ago we started a partnership project with the Forestry Commission to rejuvenate the woodland by extracting around 28 hectares of conifer, exposing an ancient wood pasture underneath an Iron Age hillfort.
-In addition to the wood pasture project, we reviewed Croft’s energy usage as part of the Trust’s Renewable Energy Investment Programme, with the support from our energy partner, green electricity and gas supplier, Good Energy.
+In addition to the wood pasture project, we reviewed Croft’s energy usage as part of the Trust’s Renewable Energy Investment Programme.
 We decided to replace the old oil-powered boiler, which used around 19,500 litres of oil each year, with a new biomass heating system running off woodchip made from the conifers.

 Has it been the success you predicted it would be?

 Absolutely.
 It’s now cost effective to cut down existing conifers within Croft’s estate to supply the new heating system which is saving 52 tonnes of CO 2 emissions each year and has also removed the risk of oil leaks.
 The amount of energy provided is equivalent to the heat used in around 12 average UK houses and heating bills have been cut by £6000 each year.